albedosehen/surql/README.md

     .execute()
 }

-// EXISTING: Bulk user operations with transformation const users = await query<UserRaw, User>(connectionProvider, userTable) .where({ active: false })
+// Bulk user operations with transformation const users = await query<UserRaw, User>(connectionProvider, userTable)
+  .where({ active: false })
   .where('lastLogin', Op.LESS_THAN, new Date('2023-01-01'))